CSCI-4611-Spring-2022/Lecture-2/README.md

 - Anatomy of a Node.js project
 - Introduction to 2D vector graphics
+- Introduction to TypeScript
 - Drawing paths and shapes
+- Hit testing and collision detection
+- 2D animation
 - Importing external assets
-- Game loops and animation
 - Overview of assignment 1

 ## Running